KoaBou/ros_web_app/README.md

+## New changes (KoaBou)

+My version is developed to suitable with ROS2 Foxy

 ## A web application for Navigation and Mapping ROS

 This is a web application that is build on Flask,serves the purpose of Mapping and Navigation of a robot that is build on ROS from a web browser.